 If the phone is regularly used an inclusive calling package can be good value as you avoid charges for individual calls.
 Many broadband deals include inclusive calls; others offer it as a premium extra.
 If you don’t want those inclusive calls when you sign up but want them later, you can often add them to your account whenever you like.
 Inclusive calls are useful if you use the phone a lot or like to keep your bill predictable.
 If all you use are your free calls, your monthly bill should always be the same!

-We mentioned earlier that after you have signed up for a broadband service, a couple of things will happen.
+We mentioned earlier that after you have signed up for broadband, a couple of things will happen.
 You should receive an email confirmation, and an engineer may be scheduled to visit.
 The process goes something like this:

 - You sign up to your broadband contract and pay the first month plus any setup costs.